martinteaching/sustainability/workshops/kcl/2022/workshop-slides.md

 A requirement for the workshop.

-Please **engage sufficiently with the interactive coding sessions** in order to receive a 'pass' mark.
+Please **engage sufficiently with the collaborative coding sessions** in order to receive a 'pass' mark.
 :::